rohankalbag/natural-language-processing/assignment-2/readme.md

+# Natively Implemented Recurrent Perceptron for Parts-Of-Speech Tagging

-## CS772 : Deep Learning for NLP : Assignment 2
+## Assignment 2 - CS772 - Deep Learning for NLP

 This is our attempt at the second assignment of the course CS772.